fractalshine/gozargah.github.io/marzban/en/docs/marzban-node.md

 mkdir /var/lib/marzban-node
 ```

 - To establish a secure connection between the node and the border panel, changes need to be made in the `docker-compose.yml` file.
-So, navigate to the main folder of Border Patrol Node and open this file for editing.
+So, navigate to the main folder of Marzban Node and open this file for editing.
 ```bash
 cd ~/Marzban-node
 nano docker-compose.yml
 ```

-- Remove the `#` sign at the beginngog of the phrase `SSL_CLIENT_CERT_FILE` and align this line with the one below.
+- Remove the `#` sign at the beginning of the phrase `SSL_CLIENT_CERT_FILE` and align this line with the one below.
 After saving the changes, your file content will be as follows:

 ```yml [docker-compose.yml]
 services: